petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 What is this code doing? :math:`a[i]` is the number of seat that passenger number :math:`i` will sit on.
 So it's the index of the array :math:`b` ("index of the seat") that we should use to save this passenger's number.
-But there's an issue: according to the task, seats are numbered from 1, while in arrays indices start from 0.
+But there's an issue: according to the task, seats are enumerated from 1, while in arrays indices start from 0.
 So actually the right index in the array :math:`b` is not :math:`a[i]` but :math:`a[i] - 1`.

-So, we save passenger's number (i.e. :math:`i`) to :math:`b[a[i]-1]`.
+So, we save passenger's number (i.e. :math:`i`) exactly to this element of array :math:`b`, i.e. to :math:`b[a[i]-1]`.
-But here we once again face the fact that real passengers' numbers start from 1 and index :math:`i` starts with zero, so we should save :math:`i+1`, not :math:`i`.
+But here we once again face the fact that real passengers\' numbers start from 1 and index :math:`i` starts with zero, so we should save :math:`i+1`, not :math:`i`.

 It remains only to output the array :math:`b`.
 The entire code::